juuni26/coin-tracker-api/readme.md

 1. **Login Endpoint (/login):**

-   To authenticate, users need to provide their credentials (username and password) through the `/login` endpoint.
+   To authenticate, users need to provide their credentials (email and password) through the `/login` endpoint.

    ```bash
    POST /login